Skip to main content

 Frequently Asked Questions

-STERLING BANK&TRUST FSB has a Bank Health Score of C (53/100).
+Sterling Bank&Trust FSB has a Bank Health Score of C (53/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-STERLING BANK&TRUST FSB holds $2.4B in total assets and $2.0B in total deposits.
-It is located in SOUTHFIELD, MICHIGAN (FDIC Certificate #32232).
+Sterling Bank&Trust FSB holds $2.4B in total assets and $2.0B in total deposits.
+It is headquartered in Southfield, Michigan (FDIC Certificate #32232).

-STERLING BANK&TRUST FSB has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.97%, and the return on assets is 0.40%.
+Sterling Bank&Trust FSB has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.97%, and the return on assets is 0.40%.

 Yes.
-STERLING BANK&TRUST FSB is FDIC-insured (Certificate #32232).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Sterling Bank&Trust FSB is FDIC-insured (Certificate #32232).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: